Better Money Management series

 00:03:06:22 - 00:03:26:15

 It's unfortunate reality.
-So this is why having a really good budget can be so helpful for optimizing your financial well-being and ensuring that you're going to hit and smash all those life goals.
+So this is why having a really good budget can be so helpful for optimising your financial well-being and ensuring that you're going to hit and smash all those life goals.
 Absolutely.
 And I think that for most of our listeners, whether or not they have some sort of budgeting tool that they use currently, everyone wants to manage their finances a little bit better.

 00:03:26:17 - 00:03:52:24